 Non-Stormwater Discharge Prohibitions

-Consistent with federal law, section IV of the Order prohibits non-stormwater discharges to the MS4, where such discharges are not authorized by a separate permit or otherwise authorized or conditionally exempt.
+Consistent with federal law, section IV of the Order requires the effective prohibition of non-stormwater discharges to the MS4, where such discharges are not authorized by a separate permit or otherwise authorized or conditionally exempt.
 CWA section 402(p)(3)(B)(ii) forms the basis of this requirement, which provides that MS4 permits “shall include a requirement to effectively prohibit non-stormwater discharges into the storm sewers.”
 (CWA § 402(p)(3)(B)(ii-iii); see also 40 CFR § 122.26(d)(2)(i)(B).)

 USEPA adopted implementing regulations for the effective prohibition on non-stormwater discharges to the MS4 found at 40 CFR section 122.26.
 In its 1990 preamble to these regulations, USEPA noted that it was “clarifying that section 402(p)(3)(B) of the CWA (which requires permits for municipal separate storm sewers to ‘effectively’ prohibit non-storm water discharges) does not require permits for municipalities to prohibit certain discharges or flows of non-storm water to waters of the United States through municipal separate storm sewers in all cases.”
 (55 FR 47990-01, 48037 [emphasis added].)
 Accordingly, federal regulations at 40 CFR section 122.26(d)(2)(iv)(B)(1) state that the following non-stormwater discharges may be allowed if they are not determined to be a significant source of pollutants to the MS4: water line flushing, landscape irrigation, diverted stream flows, rising ground waters, uncontaminated groundwater infiltration, uncontaminated pumped groundwater, discharges potable water sources, foundation drains, air conditioning condensation, irrigation water, springs, water from crawl space pumps, footing drains, lawn watering, individual residential car washing, flows from riparian habitats and wetlands, dechlorinated swimming pool discharges, street wash water, and firefighting flows.
 If, however, these discharges are determined to be a significant source of pollution then they must be prohibited.
 Additionally, the MS4 permit may include permit conditions that require municipalities “otherwise control any of these types of discharges where appropriate.”
 (55 FR 47990-01, 48037.)
+Non-stormwater discharges are not authorized or conditionally exempt unless those discharges satisfy all conditions of the applicable NPDES permit or other exemption conditions in section IV.A.2 of the Order.
+Like other illicit discharges through an MS4, such discharges must either be removed from the system or become subject to an NPDES permit (other than this Order) if they fail to meet applicable conditions.
+(55 Fed.
+Reg.
+47990, 47995.)

 Section IV.A.2 of the Order largely carries over provisions from previous permits by exempting a limited number of authorized and conditionally exempt non-stormwater discharges from the non-stormwater discharge prohibition.
 Table 3 contains a list of authorized categories of non-stormwater discharges that are presumed not to be a significant source of pollutants, which is primarily compromised of the categories listed in 40 CFR section 122.26(d)(2)(iv)(B)(1).
 Three conditional exemptions for non-stormwater discharges have been added to the Order.
 Additionally, the Order removes certain fee exemptions contained in prior permits.
 These changes are described in greater detail below.